Shut Up! Cartoons

 Shut Up!
-Cartoons was an adult animation channel project created by the Smosh duo (Anthony Padilla, Ian Hecox) and Barry Blumberg that features various animated videos.
+Cartoons was a YouTube animation channel project created by Anthony Padilla and Ian Hecox of Smosh and by Barry Blumberg, featuring various animated videos.
 Shut Up!
 Cartoons launched on April 30, 2012, with Do's and Don'ts and ended with the termination of the series Smosh Babies on June 23, 2017.

+Ownership and production

+The channel was launched as part of YouTube's $100 million "original channel initiative" by Smosh co-creators Anthony Padilla and Ian Hecox, as well as Barry Blumberg.
+Blumberg served as the president of the Smosh YouTube channel, as well as Shut Up!
+Cartoons.
+Previously, Blumberg served as the executive vice president of Harvey Entertainment, as well as Disney Television Animation chief.
+At the time of Shut Up!
+Cartoon's launch, Blumberg was the Head of Content for Alloy Digital, which would become Defy Media via its 2013 merger with Break Media.
+As such, Defy Media owned Shut Up!
+Cartoons.

+At the channel's launch, Lenora Hume served as its production lead.
+Later, TeamTO co-founder Corinne Kouper served as head of production on Shut Up!
+Cartoons.

 Content

 The initial teaser trailer featured clips from 11 different shows, with Padilla and Hecox later informing their viewers that there were 18 planned shows in total.
 The first three cartoons launched by the network included Do's and Don'ts: A Children's Guide to Social Survival, Zombies vs. Ninjas, and Pubertina, a show about an 11-year-old girl going through puberty.
-In May 2012, Smosh launched Krogzilla, a show created by and starring Cory Edwards and featuring John O'Hurley.
+In May 2012, Smosh launched Krogzilla, a show created by and starring Cory Edwards featuring John O'Hurley, about a shrunken sea monster seeking employment.
 Snowjacked soon followed, broadcasting on Tuesdays, meeting mixed reception.